mx101/NotGalaga/DEVELOPMENT.md

 - 11:20am - Extended window size and restricted actual game play area to make room for Score, life display

 - 11:25am - Added RevivePlayer() function to improve readability for ofApp::keyPressed()

+- 7:00pm - Added some notes and predicted variables/functions